MonoGame/MonoGame/Documentation/articles/getting_started/4_adding_content.md

 }
 ```

-Finally, find the Draw method and draw the ball onto the screen.
+Finally, find the Draw method to draw the ball onto the screen.
 This is done by:

 - Opening a SpriteBatch (an image drawing collection function).